 Renaissance literature expert Professor Hugh Craig is a man of letters.
 But the computational stylist is equally a man of numbers.

-Craig is the director of the Centre for Linguistic and Literary Computing and the Humanities Research institute.
+Craig is the Director of the Centre for Linguistic and Literary Computing.
 He has been an advocate of computer-assisted analysis of language in literature since the controversial field began to emerge in the 1980s.

 He has devoted decades of research to proving that statistics can help us analyse and appreciate literary texts.

 Craig says computational analysis has two applications in the field of literature: it can help authenticate authorship that is unknown or suspected to have been wrongly attributed and it can be used to build a profile of or define a writer's particular style.